Welcome to the 2027 Egypt Solar Eclipse Retreat!

 ✓ Private Visit to Philae Temple

-✓ 7 Nights on board Dahabiya or similar - sailing from Luxor to Aswan.
+✓ 7 Nights on board Dahabiya - sailing from Luxor to Aswan.

 ✓ Daily breakfast, starting the second day (day 1 is evening arrival)